-Even Spokane, Regarded By Campaigners As Their Most Hostile Territory, Is Carried By Advocates of the Measure ing counted early this morning.
-At one stroke the voting popof the state is doubled.
-Wash, the fifth state in the United State of the validity not jaken seriour.
+Even Spokane, Regarded By Campaigners As Their Most Hostile Territory, Is Carried By Advocates of the Measure

-Needing only the official proclamation by the governor to make it effective, the voters of Washington approved amendment VI, to the state constitution and thrust the sovereign power of the electorate into the hands of women.
-Such at least was the strong indication as the votes were be
+Reeding only the official proclama tion by the governor to make it effective, the voters of Washington ap-proved amendment VI, to the state constitution and thrust the sovereign constitution and thrust the sovereign power of the electorate into the hands of women.
+Ruch at least was the strong indication as the votes were being counted early this morning.